Niketin/nonconstant-lcl-classifier/README.md

 # Nonconstant LCL classifier

-This tool can be used to find nonconstant lower bounds for LCL-problems in the LOCAL model.
+This tool can be used to find nonconstant lower bounds for LCL problems in the LOCAL model.

 It tries to find a counterexample multigraph, in which the problem is unsolvable in the PN model.
 This implies that the problem is not solvable in constant time in the LOCAL model.